 Acknowledging this area as critical to support the development of a sustainable aviation industry, IATA has developed its aviation facilitation expertise on a number of fronts:

 - Advocacy: IATA promotes measures that support easier movement of persons around the globe and that contribute to the global economic development and growth.
 To achieve this, States are encouraged to remove travel restrictions and simplify border control processes while ensuring the integrity of borders and their security.
 IATA engages with international organizations and individual states to shape facilitation policies and regulations that support a safe, secure and sustainable industry.

-> - Standards: IATA maintains passenger data messaging standards which allow the interchange of Advance Passenger Information (API) and Passenger Name Records (PNR) data between airlines and governments.
-A number of recommended practices contained in the IATA Passenger Service Conference Resolutions Manual (PSCRM ) also support the handling and the process of passengers through the airport (including unaccompanied minors, persons with reduced mobility, automated border control etc.).
+- Standards: We maintain passenger data messaging standards which allow the interchange of Advance Passenger Information (API) and Passenger Name Records (PNR) data between airlines and governments.
+A number of recommended practices contained in the IATA Passenger Service Conference Resolutions Manual (PSCRM ) also support the handling and the process of passengers through the airport (including unaccompanied minors, passengers with disabilities, automated border control etc.).

-> - Innovation: IATA's One ID initiative aims at creating a streamlined, friction-free process that allows individuals to assert their identity, online or in person, to the required level, while maintaining the privacy of personal data and enabling significant improvements to operational efficiency and security.
+- Innovation: IATA's One ID initiative aims at creating a streamlined, friction-free process that allows individuals to assert their identity, online or in person, to the required level, while maintaining the privacy of personal data and enabling significant improvements to operational efficiency and security.
 The project foresees the replacement of the ePassport by a digital form of identity to further streamline the end-to-end passenger process and experience.
 The use of biometric recognition is a backbone to the project.

 - Products: Building on its expertise and with the support of its members, IATA has developed a range of products including training and consulting offers which can be tailored to governments, airports or airlines' specific needs.